bibanon/bibanon/Books/4chan-History/Eras/0-Prehistory/4chan-Prehistory.md

 With a userbase larger than that of most cities, the First Channel was dead by 1999.
 An American college student named Hiroyuki Nishimura took up the challenge and created [[2channel]], the Second Channel.
 Using code based on the first, the site employed Californian high-traffic servers to handle the exponential growth.

-2channel ended up becoming the longest running This was the text-based BBS featured in the film and TV series [[Densha Otoko]].
+2channel ended up becoming the longest running BBS of them all, and today dominates modern Japanese culture, far more than 4chan or even Reddit could dream of.
+This was the text-based BBS featured in the film and TV series [[Densha Otoko]].

 ## Futaba Channel (2chan.net)